Why I Spend More on Ethical Clothing

 I'm investing in people who have stories like mine.
 People who have sought out a way to follow their dreams and make their own path.
 People who want to lead a different kind of life and believe they can make the world a better place.
 Money is an exchange of energy, and my choosing to expend my energy in a way that helps the world, I believe I am also inadvertently helping myself.
 After all, I would of course hope that someone sees the worth in what I do, and would choose to invest in me, so why wouldn't I show that same support and love to someone else?

 I'm in no way saying that your entire closet has to be super expensive as you switch it over.
 There are many ways to find ethical clothing for lower prices.
-I get many of my pieces from secondhand sources like Kindred Thrift and Fond Boutique.
-Brands like notPERFECTLINEN and Tessa Hughes have prices comparable to Aritzia and Club Monaco.
+I get many of my pieces from secondhand sources (I even run my own shop!).
+Brands like notPERFECTLINEN have prices comparable to Aritzia and Club Monaco.
 You won't be able to find anything as cheap as H&M or Zara, and I do mean cheap - both the price and the quality.
 But in the long run, is t the true cost of those pieces more?
 Having to replace them more often.
 More pollution.
 More factories with poor quality of life.
 More stuff in your house, cluttering up your life?